matrix-org/matrix-spec-proposals/specification/0-feature_profiles.rst

 Desktop (``Desktop``)
 ~~~~~~~~~~~~~~~~~~~~~

-This is a native application which can run in its own environment outside a
+This is a native GUI application which can run in its own environment outside a
 browser.

 Command Line Interface (``CLI``)